 Research conclusions

-PDAC patients with moderate or severe acute pancreatitis developed recurrences earlier and correlated with shorter tumor-specific survival than those without.
+PDAC patients with moderate or severe AP developed recurrences earlier and had shorter tumor-specific survival than those without.

 Research perspectives

-First, we should reduce the incidence of ERCP related AP of PDAC patients.
-When accompanied with AP, PDAC should be timely diagnosed and surgical intervention in order to improve the oncological outcomes.
-Further prospective and multi-center studies should be performed to verify our conclusions.
+We should reduce the incidence of ERCP related to AP of PDAC .
+When accompanied with AP, PDAC should be timely diagnosed and surgical intervention should be performed in order to improve the oncological outcomes.
+Further prospective and multi-center studies are needed to verify our conclusions.

 REFERENCES